andersmmg/Arrow/readme.md

 ## Download

+These are downloads for the original version, NOT from this modified version.
+For now you'll need to run it from [the repo](https://github.com/mhgolkar/Arrow) instead.

 Arrow prebuilt executables are available to download from the archive of [releases].
 Following links are to the *latest*: